programs-forensic-engineering-990x358

 Doctoral Degree in Forensic Engineering

-Those who complete a master’s degree in forensic engineering or a broader engineering topic may choose to go on to pursue a PhD, which will allow them to work in academia and could help to further other professional opportunities.
+Those who complete a master’s degree in forensic engineering or a broader engineering topic may choose to pursue a PhD, which will allow them to work in academia and could help to further other professional opportunities.

 • Application requirements: official transcripts from all university degrees with a competitive GPA (e.g., >3.2), completion of specific coursework, resume or CV, personal statement, interview (in-person or web-based), letter(s) of recommendation, Graduate Record Examination (GRE), TOEFL scores for non-native speakers of English, and an application fee.